 O Kadhal Kanmani

 If Alaipayuthey was breezy, then this is breezier.
-If Alaipayuthey was about life after marriage, then O Kadhal Kanmani was about live-in relationships.
+If Alaipayuthey was about life after marriage, then O Kadhal Kanmani was about not committing to marriage.
 O Kadhal Kanmani was Mani Ratnam's attempt to click with the younger generation, which was also kinda the film's weakness as he struggles a bit to get the connect.
 This is the only film in this list where it was the actors - Dulquer Salmaan and Nithya Menen - who fabulously drove the movie to its finishing point, instead of the narrative.
 And yeah, Rahman's score is LIT!

 The Remake: OK Jaanu